shadowbloeme/YouTube-Transcript-Summarizer/readme.md

 The basic strategy it uses is using ML summarizing techniques on the transcript of the video.

 ### Installation:
-1. Download the client.zip file here.
+1. Download the package.

-2. Unzip the client.zip file.

-3. Navigate to chrome://extensions on Google Chrome
+2. Navigate to chrome://extensions on Google Chrome

-4. Toggle "on" developer mode
+3. Toggle "on" developer mode

-5. Upload unpacked folder
+5. Select "load unpacked" and choose the folder titled "client" from the project .zip file

 6. Navigate to a YouTube video with eligible English Closed Captioning.

 7. Press the icon logo in your Google Chrome toolbar, and press the "summarize button"

+**Reload the page if the summary box does not populate on the first attempt.**

 8. Your summary will appear directly below the YouTube video frame.